The following positions are currently open in the Eischen Lab:

 1. Research assistant with a Bachelor’s degree in a biological science and 5 years experience in at least three of the following: cell culture, molecular biology, biochemistry, flow cytometry, and/or tumor studies in mice in a research laboratory.
 The research assistant must have outstanding organizational and communication skills, be detailed oriented, be able to multi-task, and work well with others.
 Working with mice is required.
 The candidate must be able to work in a fast-paced environment and contribute to multiple areas of the lab, assist trainees, and perform experiments individually and as part of a team.

 2. Seeking a self-motivated individual excited about science and wanting to contribute at a high level to cancer research.
 A Master’s degree or Ph.D. in a biomedical science and at least 8 total years of experience in an academic biomedical research laboratory is necessary.
 Experience in three of the following areas is required: molecular biology, biochemistry, tissue/cell culture, flow cytometry, and/or mouse research.
 The candidate must have outstanding organizational and communication skills, be detailed oriented, the ability to multi-task, and work well with others.
 Individual will be required to perform experiments in a fast-paced environment, assist in organizing and maintaining aspects of the laboratory, and perform other general lab duties.
 Individual will also assist in training junior staff, postdoctoral fellows, and students and aid them in their experiments.

-3. Individuals who have at least a year of biomedical research experience who want to learn mouse genetics and cancer modeling and treatment in mice.
+3. Individuals who have at least a year of biomedical research experience who are motivated to learn cancer research experimental approaches (e.g., cell biology, biochemistry, flow cytometry, drug development, cancer modeling and treatment in mice, etc.).
 The candidate must be able to work in a fast-paced environment and contribute to multiple areas of the lab and perform experiments as part of a team.